Rev. Jan 1, 2026

 Yes, just have your group agree on an approximate lie from which the abandoned throw was made and play from there.

-A provisional throw is used when a player disagrees with the group’s ruling and no Official is available, or when it might save time in case of a possible lost or OB disc, or missed mandatory.
+A provisional throw is used when a player disagrees with the group’s ruling and no Official is available, or when it might prevent backtracking in case of a possible lost or OB disc.
 Provisional throws allow play to continue by deferring the ruling until the status of the disc in question can be determined, or an Official is available to settle the matter.
 In the case where a ruling is disputed or uncertain, a player may have to play out from both the original and the provisional throws, essentially completing two legs.
 Once a ruling has been made, only the throws for the correct leg are counted.

 No. A throw of less than five meters (in the air) to return a disc is not a practice throw.